 Why Is Pre-Settlement Funding Necessary?

-If you are a victim of a personal injury claim – an auto accident or an incident of medical malpractice, for example – it can take months for the case to settle, maybe even years if the case goes to trial.
+If you are a victim of personal injury and pursue a legal claim it can take months for the case to settle, maybe even years if the case goes to trial.

 While waiting for your settlement, you may find yourself unable to work, resulting in a loss of income.
 At the same time, you are likely to face extra expenses in the form of medical bills, prescription medications, and any other form of rehabilitation or therapy required.